Competence development

 The course Design <> research built further on this foundation by introducing different perspectives on design research and focusing on a specific form of design research called research through design.
 I learned how to conduct design research via a probe/prototype.
 This knowledge was later used during project 3 where I researched the effect of transparency in algorithmic matchmaking apps.

 The course Socio-Cultural Sensitivity showed me there is more than just users.
 It let me explore the society wide context of design and how it influences and is influenced by cultural values.
 It taught me to look at design from different perspectives.
-It not only changed my perspective on design but I believe it has also had an impact on my personal growth and open mind.
+It not only changed my perspective on design but I believe it has also had an impact on my personal growth and open mindedness.

 Another interesting view was the post humanistic approach explored in the course Design for Debate.
 Here I dived into the burial of a thing and questioned what is worthy of a burial and ceremony.
 For this course we designed a burial and held a memorial for a broken finger nail.
 This still feels like a very “weird” direction of design and is not something I can see myself spending my time on in the future.
-However, it still gave me interesting perspectives on how design can challenge norms, provoke reflection, and explore the emotional and cultural dimensions of human–object relationships; Reminding me that design doesn’t always have to solve problems, but can also raise questions and start conversations.
+However, it still gave me interesting perspectives on how design can challenge norms, provoke reflection, and explore the emotional and cultural dimensions of human–object relationships.
+Reminding me that design doesn’t always have to solve problems, but can also raise questions and start conversations.